Is your sleeping position bad for you?

 - Take a few breaths

-- If you’re unable to hold your feet, try looping a dressing gown tie over your feed and holding it in your hands
+- If you’re unable to hold your feet, try looping a dressing gown tie over your feet and holding it in your hands

 One for the morning as well as before bed, child’s pose is a rest pose during a yoga sequence.
 This pose aims to provide a sense of calm and stability.